 Banco Bilbao Vizcaya Argentaria SA, the second largest bank operating in Spain, agrees to sell its foreclosed real estate assets last month.
 The sale price of these assets was reported to have a gross value of 13 billion euro and the sale was made to Cerberus Capital Management.
 Cerberus Capital Management, however, valued the assets at 5 million euro.
 Blackstone Group LP paid approximately 5 billion euro for 51% of the banks real estate assets in August, all of which had a gross face value of approximately 30 billion euro.

 The two deals mentioned above represent the lion’s share of all soured property debt sales made in 2018 reaching a current record of 48.2 billion euro.
 This statistic was discovered from the advisory firm, Evercore Partners International.
 Furthermore, this amount is more than all four preceding years combined.

-According to David Finkel, the managing director of Madrid-based Talus Real Estate Agency, 2018 should be a year of significant transfers of real estate loans and assets from banks to investment trusts.
-Finkel expects this trend to further develop in the year and expects to see transaction volumes grow as buyers of properties sell to long-term holders.
+According to Michelle Greaves, the managing director of Tenerife-based Delmar Estate Agency, 2018 should be a year of significant transfers of real estate loans and assets from banks to investment trusts.
+Greaves expects this trend to further develop in the year and expects to see transaction volumes grow as buyers of properties sell to long-term holders.